alphagov/govuk-brand-guidelines/src/logo-system/logo-elements/index.md

 To maintain consistency across channels the logo elements should never be changed or altered.

-{% callout %}
-Indicative examples for illustrative purposes only.
-{% endcallout %}

 {% grid { columns: { mobile: 1, desktop: 2 } } %}

 <div class="border">